-The widely spaced feet indicate solid placement so no one can push him or move him.
+The widely spaced feet indicate solid and unchanging placement.
+No one can move him!
 No one can change his mind, manipulate him, or influence him in any way.
-He is "planted" right where he is, mentally and physically, and is not going to change anything in his life right now.
+He is "planted" right where he is now.
+He is not going to change anything in his life right now.

-When two animals or humans each believe they are dominant over the other, and one enters the personal space of the other, that is grounds for immediate confrontation to determine who really is "top dog".
-This is done mostly unconsciously and the body may even go into an attack positon to scare off the invader.
-Where the rank of each individual is clearly delineated (such as in the military where rank is clearly displayed on the uniform) there is no problem with who gets the most territory (the higher rank).
-This is also true in the corporate world where the higher the rank in the organization, the larger is the office, work space, parking place, etc. How much space is actually required has little to do with how much is allotted to the person.
+When two animals or humans each believes they are dominant over the other, and one enters the personal space of the other; that is grounds for an immediate confrontation to determine who really is the dominant one.
+This is done mostly unconsciously, and the body may even go into an attack position to scare off the invader.
+Where the rank of each individual is clearly delineated (such as in the military where rank is clearly displayed on the uniform), there is no problem with who gets the most territory: the higher rank.
+This is also true in the corporate world where the higher the rank in the organization, the larger is the office, work space, parking place, etc. The rule is generally this: The higher the rank, the bigger the space demanded.

-The personal space between two people talking reveals a lot about their relationship and type of discussion.
-The dominant person is immediately evident by how much personal space is controlled and used.
-The dominant person even has the privilege of entering the less dominant person's space without their permission, but not so the other way around.
-At the right, notice that the man in red has his arms extended out to occupy more space toward the other man.
+The personal space between these two men talking reveals a lot about their relationship.
+Notice that the man in red has his arms extended out to occupy more space toward the other man.
 The man in white is allowing the man in red to enter his personal space by folding his arms and thereby is occupying a smaller space.
 However, the man in white is bracing and holding his ground by placing his feet a bit wider for more stability.
-The man in red is clearly the dominant one over the other man and shows it with his larger personal space.
+The man in red clearly believes that he is the dominant one over the other man and shows it with his larger personal space.
 The man in white agrees to this arrangement, for now.

 About Personal Space and Body Shape

-Next time you meet someone let them establish how close they stand or sit with you.
-This distance will clearly indicate how they feel about their relationship with you.
-When you are flirting or dating an important clue to how the relationship is progressing is the distance your partner chooses to sit or stand from you.
+When you are flirting or dating, an important clue to how the relationship is progressing is the distance your partner chooses to sit or stand from you.
 Pay particular attention to both the distance and the body posture mirroring.